 ‘I don’t even know why I’m bothering to write this.
 It isn’t like I’m going to ever read it, and I certainly wouldn’t see the point of showing it to anybody else.
 I suppose it’s just for the sake of writing, even if it’s not very creative or even particularly interesting, at least it’s writing.’

 These are the words of Thomas Mark Crites as he embarks on a period of rehabilitation for his dependence on alcohol.
 Crites (as he preferred to be called) had intelligence, wit and a talent for art that earned him respect in the small press world.
-He self-published much of his work as well as that of others, and it seemed like youth was on his side.
+He self-published much of his work as well as that of others, in the zines Paniscus Revue and Malefact, and it seemed like youth was on his side.
 What got in the way was the booze.

 ‘A few beers at lunch and drinks around dinner turned into straight alcohol (vodka, whiskey, rum) from the first opening of the eyes on through to blackout.’